 The maximum potential storm surge for a particular location depends on a number of different factors.
 Storm surge is a very complex phenomenon because it is sensitive to the slightest changes in storm intensity, forward speed, size (radius of maximum winds-RMW), angle of approach to the coast, central pressure (minimal contribution in comparison to the wind), and the shape and characteristics of coastal features such as bays and estuaries.

-Miami, officially the City of Miami, is a coastal metropolis located in Miami-Dade County in southeastern Florida, United States.
-With a population of 442,241 as of the 2020 census, it is the 44th-largest city in the United States and the core of the nation’s eighth-largest metropolitan area.
+Miami, officially the City of Miami, is a coastal metropolis and the seat of Miami-Dade County in South Florida.
+With a population of 442,241 as of the 2020 census, it is the second-most populous city in Florida and the eleventh-most populous city in the Southeastern United States.

 Miami is one of the state’s – and the world’s – most popular vacation spots.
 The trendy nightlife of South Beach, bejeweled by the eye candy of the Art Deco district.
 The bustle of Calle Ocho and the highly caffeinated energy of Little Havana.
 The plush hotels of Miami Beach and the historic hideaways of Coral Gables.